BurendoUK/burendo-handbook-public/docs/autogenerated-menu/Our Practices/Engineering/Procedures/Document Demonstrate Duplicate.md

 ## Training Notes

-A helpful way to look at this training style is: If they get it wrong or get confused then we got it wrong or made it confusing.
-If we have to explain what a step means then the step is too complicated.
+A helpful way to look at this training style is: _if they get it wrong or get confused then we got it wrong or made it confusing_.
+Similarly, if we have to explain what a step means then the step is too complicated.
 Or, more likely, we tried to put multiple steps into one.

 If they only appear to “get it” after a longish explanation or multiple demonstrations then, again, we’ve got some work to do.
 Anyone that ignore this run into chronic training problems.
 And, word to the wise, you can probably force an inferior guide to work, but this turns into a nightmare when somebody else takes over your training for you.